ARL-UTEP-OC/cdes/README.md

 * Conditional Connection Gateway (CC_GW): A node that is also connected to the CC_Decision Node, but whose connection is connected throughout the emulation.
 This node may be used for more complex swapping behavior, e.g., using routes, software defined networking, etc. to redirect traffic.

 ### Limitations
-Currently, for CDES to work, you must be running only a single instance of CORE and a single session.
+* For CDES to work correctly, only a single instance of CORE and a single session is allowed.
+* In the default time-based samples, all conditional nodes are enabled until the timer triggers; then certain connections will be disabled

 There will be a fix in the next update.

 ### Installation
 CIT-GEN has been tested on: